seancuttlefish/composite-bitluni/README.md

 ## Notes

 ### SimplePALOutpit.h
-- The composite-video-over-the-ESP32's-DAC stuff is all very clever and explained in his YouTube videos.
+- The composite-video-over-the-ESP32's-DAC stuff is all very clever and explained in bitluni's YouTube videos.

 ### RGB2YUV.h
 - This is a big lookup table used in the conversion of RGB to the YUV colour model used in composite video.